Kurama622/llm.nvim/examples/ai-tools/Code-Completions/README.md

       sources = {
         -- if you want to use auto-complete default = { "llm" },

-        providers = {
+        ---@note Windsurf does not require the following configuration providers = {
           llm = {
             name = "llm",